projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

 -  **Entry address**: the DM copies the User VM OS kernel (OVMF) image to ``OVMF_NVSTORAGE_OFFSET`` - normally is @(4G - 2M), and sets the entry address to 0xFFFFFFF0.
-As the vBSP will kick to run the virtual bootloader (OVMF) from real mode, its CS base will be set to 0xFFFF0000, and RIP register will be set to 0xFFF0.
+As the vBSP will trigger the virtual bootloader (OVMF) to run from real mode, its CS base will be set to 0xFFFF0000, and RIP register will be set to 0xFFF0.

-SW configuration for pre-launched User VMs (raw SW load as example):
+Software configuration for pre-launched User VMs (raw software load as example):

 -  **ACPI**: the hypervisor builds the virtual ACPI table and puts it at this VM's F-Segment.

--  **E820**: the hypervisor builds the virtual E820 table and passes it to the VM according to different SW loaders.
-For a raw SW load, it's not used.
+-  **E820**: the hypervisor builds the virtual E820 table and passes it to the VM according to different software loaders.
+For a raw software load, it's not used.

 -  **Entry address**: the hypervisor copies the User VM OS kernel image to ``kernel_load_addr`` which is set by ``vm config``, and sets the entry